-The Company's financial instruments consist of cash, amounts receivable and marketable securities.
-The Company's marketable securities are classified as available for sale and fair value is determined using closing prices at the balance sheet date with any temporary unrealized gains or losses recognized in other comprehensive income.
+The Company's financial instruments consist of cash and cash equivalents, amounts receivable and marketable securities.
+For marketable securities classified as available for sale, fair value is determined using closing prices at the balance sheet date with any temporary unrealized gains or losses recognized in other comprehensive income.
+For marketable securities classified as fair value through profit or loss, fair value is determined using closing prices at the balance sheet date with any realized gain or loss recognized in profit or loss.